sderev/shellgenius/README.md

   py -m pipx ensurepath
   ```

-**Once `pipx` is installed, you can install VocabMaster using the following command:**
+**Once `pipx` is installed, you can install ShellGenius using the following command:**

 ```
-pipx install vocabmaster
+pipx install shellgenius
 ```

 ### OpenAI API key